6 minute read

 [root@hypervisor ~]# systemctl enable iptables

-Backup the original iptables, flush the current ones, and save them into the /etc/sysconfig/iptables, for make it permanently.
+Backup the original iptables, flush the current ones, and save them into the /etc/sysconfig/iptables, to make them permanent.

 [root@hypervisor ~]# cp -p /etc/sysconfig/iptables /etc/sysconfig/iptables.bak